chunkingz/bw-football-club/README.md

 ## Angular CLI Version

-This project was generated with Angular CLI version 8.3.8.
+:heart_decoration: This project was generated with Angular CLI version 8.3.8.